+A reprisal or retaliation against any person who reports an act of bullying is prohibited.
+A student's act of reprisal or retaliation will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions.
 A student will not be punished for reporting bullying or supplying information, even if the school's investigation concludes that no bullying occurred.
 However, knowingly making a false accusation or providing knowingly false information will be treated as bullying for purposes of determining any consequences or other appropriate remedial actions.